imclean557/media_download_tracker/README.md

 ### Post-Installation

+A default view is now provided.
+Review `/admin/structure/views/view/media_download_tracker` and modify as required.

+**To set up your own view:**

 Add a View showing "Media Download Tracker" content and add the relevant fields.

 Add relationships to show other properties such as media name or username.